 The WebMux[TM] management console and diagnostic login only allow logins from these IP addresses to establish a management session.
-You can access from more than one IP address by specifying all the allowed IP addresses separated by a ":".
-Netmask following the IP address specify the range of hosts can access management console.
+You can access from more than one IP address by specifying all the allowed IP addresses separated by a ":" (except use "," as divider for IPv6 addresses).
+You can put the netmask following the IP address to specify the range of hosts that can access the management console.
 For example, 192.168.12.0/24 will allow all hosts in 192.168.12 network to access it.
 From version 6.4.00, 192.168.12 will be allowed for class C allowed host.
 If this field is left blank, you can access the management software from any IP address.
 It is recommended to set this up for security reasons.
-If wrong IP addresses are entered, management console login might not be possible.
-Use the push button controls on the WebMux[TM] to clear the allowed host list.
+If the wrong IP addresses are entered, management console login might not be possible.
+Use the setup mode on the LCD panel to clear the allowed host list.
 This field is blank by default.